gordondri/KaggleHousingData/README.md

 2. Analysis of the dataset was performed in R which included retrieving data from the MySQL database into R, performing Principle Component Analysis and Multiple Linear Regression to predict the house selling prices

+3. Visualization of house selling prices using latitudes and longitudes in Tableau (heat map was created)